GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/promises/index.md

 ### Error handling

-Returning errors works differently depending on if the extension is using a callback or a promise.
+Returning errors works differently depending on whether the extension is using a callback or a promise.

 #### Error handling with callbacks